On TikTok, users will use the word “sheesh” to convey how impressed they are by something.

-For example, when someone buys a new pair of sneakers.
-Or if someone builds a new decking in their back yard.
+For example, when someone buys a new pair of sneakers or if someone builds a new deck in their back yard.

 Essentially, it is a way of hyping someone else up.

 It is also a popular way to express your own personal excitement.
 For example, if you are hungry and your pizza order finally arrives.
 Or when your boss agrees to give you a raise.